Canon EOS-1N: Digital

 During the late 1990s, Canon and Kodak collaborated on a range of professional digital SLRs which combined Canon EOS-1N bodies with Kodak digital sensors and electronics.
 They were Canon's first ventures into the digital SLR marketplace and divided into two distinct generations.

-The first generation was the Kodak EOS DCS series of 1995, which encompassed the 6 mp EOS DCS 1, the 1.5 mp DCS 3, and the 1.3 mp DCS 5.
-The EOS 1N camera bodies were almost unmodified from stock configuration, and were mounted on a removable Kodak digital back.
+The first generation was the Kodak EOS DCS series of 1995, which encompassed the 6 mp EOS DCS 1, the 1.3 mp DCS 3, and the 1.5 mp DCS 5.
+The EOS-1N camera bodies were almost unmodified from stock configuration, and were mounted on a removable Kodak digital back.

 The relationship continued with the Kodak DCS 500 series, which fully integrated the EOS-1N body with Kodak's imaging components.
 The range consisted of the 2 mp DCS 520 and the 6 mp DCS 560.
-The two cameras were also sold by Canon, as the Canon EOS D2000 and D6000 respectively.
-Canon's subsequent professional digital SLRs were produced independently of Kodak, and were initially based on the Canon EOS-1V, before moving to custom-designed digital bodies.
+The two cameras were also sold by Canon, as the Canon EOS D2000 and Canon EOS D6000 respectively.
+Canon's subsequent professional digital SLRs were produced independently of Kodak, and were initially based on the EOS-1V, before moving to custom-designed digital bodies.